 To support national oil companies’ decarbonization initiatives, we have started collaborations with Sonatrach in Algeria and with the Egyptian Natural Gas Holding Company (EGAS) in Egypt on field activities and training programmes focused on flaring reduction and the measurement, mitigation and reporting of methane emissions.
 Similar initiatives are taking place in Libya, the United Arab Emirates and Indonesia.

 Specifically, with our Algerian partner Sonatrach, we have concluded strategic agreements for the reduction of greenhouse gas and methane gas emissions, which include the launch of energy efficiency initiatives, the development of renewables, hydrogen production, and carbon capture and storage projects.
+In 2024, Eni and Sonatrach completed a joint Energy Assessment project at the ZCINA site, a facility operated by Sonatrach in Algeria.
+The project reflects their shared commitment to identifying potential CO₂ reduction initiatives and implementing the best available technologies to achieve this goal.

 To achieve carbon neutrality by 2050, we leverage partnerships and cutting-edge solutions.